I owe all my money management success to sinking funds. Without them, there’s no way we could have paid off over $70,000 in debt, including our house.

 Car Sinking Fund

 I do not wash my car in the winter.
 It would just freeze my doors shut.
-But, when it is nice weather, I like to have it washed at least once (more like twice) a month.
+But, when it is nice weather, I like to have it cleaned at least once (more like twice) a month.

 - Maintenance and repairs